nohdonggyeong/nohdonggyeong/README.md

 ### Hi there! 🙋🏻‍♂️
-🚀 I'm back-end developer skilled in API and WEB.
+🚀 I'm back-end developer skilled in API and WEB implementation.
 🌟 I love creating and sharing fun things.